Takashiidobe/notes/src/papers/data-structures/dont-thrash-how-to-cache-your-hash-on-flash.md

 ---
-title: "Don't Thrash: How to Cache your Hash on Flash"
+title: "Don't Thrash How to Cache Your Hash on Flash" date created: Friday, May 12th 2023, 5:07:55 pm date modified: Saturday, December 7th 2024, 8:44:48 pm
 ---

+# Don't Thrash How to Cache Your Hash on Flash

 Many large storage systems use an approximate-membership-query (AMQ) to deal with the massive amounts of data that they process.